objectiv/objectiv.io/docs/about-objectiv/contributing.md

 Once you’re ready to submit your contribution, please open up a [GitHub Pull Request](https://github.com/objectiv/objectiv-analytics/pulls) with a clear list of:

 1. What you've done.
-2. Why you’ve done it.
+2. Why you've done it.
-3. Links to any Issues you’re solving with this.
+3. Links to any Issues you're solving with this.
 4. Pointers on how to test the changes.

 When you send a pull request, we highly appreciate including tests.
 We can always use more test coverage.